Appearance

 bash

-npx caliper check --severity blocking # only report blocking issuesInterpreting results
+npx caliper review --severity blocking # only report blocking issuesInterpreting results

 Severity levels